ryan-moeller/lua-httpd/README.md

 Placing the above early in your server script will ensure errors are logged to a file on the server instead of confusing the client.

+This is for capturing Lua errors specifically, not error level messages to the server log.
+The server log and stderr may be directed to the same file, or not.

 [1]: https://github.com/ryan-moeller/flualibs